 The Waiau River between Te Anau and Manapouri represented the River Anduin as the Fellowship paddled south from Lothlórien.
 The surrounding high peaks were used to depict the rough country south of Rivendell.

-To discover Fanghorn Forest, ask for directions to Takaro Road, which is near Te Anau.
-Both sides of the road were filmed as Fangorn Forest; remote cameras were strung from high wires to film Aragorn moving through the trees.
+To discover Fangorn Forest, ask for directions to Takaro Road, which is near Te Anau.
+Both sides of the road were filmed as Fangorn Forest; remote cameras were strung from high wires to film the hobbits moving through the trees.